 This is where an attacker seizes the user’s files and encrypts them, then demands payment in exchange for returning the data.
 Once your files are encrypted, the only way to get them back is by using a decryption key.
 But even if you pay the ransom, there’s no way to know if the criminals will actually give your data back.

-Ransomware has been around since at least the 90s, but it became far more common after the development of Bitcoin.
+Ransomware has been around since at least the 90s, but it became far more common after the introduction of Bitcoin.
 One of the most notorious ransomware attacks was CryptoLocker, which took place in 2013 and infected around 500,000 computers worldwide.
 The ransomware spread in the form of attachments to spam emails.
+Once you opened the attachment the hackers had access to your files and could encrypt them.

 CryptoLocker was eventually contained by Operation Tovar, but it inspired many other ransomware attacks.
 Some of the other well-known attacks were TeslaCrypt, which targeted video game files, and SimpleLocker, which was the first widespread attack on mobile devices.